Egyptian; from Upper Egypt, Thebes, probably Karnak

 H. 8 11/16 in.
 (22 cm), W. 12 5/8 in.
 (32 cm)

 Rogers Fund, 1961 (61.117)

-Nefertiti, whose name means "the Beautiful One Is Here," was chief queen of Amenhotep IV/Akhenaten.
-Like Queen Tiye before her, she was a powerful figure in the court and may even have served as co-ruler with the king at the end of his reign.
-She is shown participating in religious rituals on an equal footing with her husband and she played an unprecedented role in the decoration of the Aten Temple that Amenhotep IV built at Karnak before his move to Tell el-Amarna.
-She bore him six daughters and the many family scenes still surviving are unique in ancient Egyptian art.
+Nefertiti, whose name means "the Beautiful One Is Here," was principal queen of Akhenaten.
+Like her mother-in-law Queen Tiye, Nefertiti was a powerful figure in the court.
+She is frequently shown participating in religious rituals on an equal footing with her husband, and she already played an unprecedented role in the decoration of the Aten structures that Amenhotep IV built at Karnak, from which this block almost certainly came, before his move to Tell el-Amarna.

 This relief block shows the queen wearing an elaborate wig surmounted by what was originally a towering crown of uraei, sun disk, two cow horns, and two feathers.
 Her arm is raised in offering to the Aten.
 The queen's image is rendered in an exaggerated style seen in some earlier Amarna art, with a drooping chin, thin slanted eyes, and a sharply angled nose and brow, similar to that seen in depictions of her husband (see 66.99.40).